 Under the Transparency and Accountability Act, the Advisory Council is a Category 3 Public Body and must submit an annual report to be tabled in the House of Assembly, as well as prepare and submit three-year activity reports.
 For more information on the role of the Advisory Council, please visit http://www.cssd.gov.nl.ca/disabilities/advisory_council.html

 The Advisory Council consists of 12 -18 individuals who provide a balance of primary disability types (cross-disability); who represent nine provincial regions (urban/ rural); age and gender.
-Following the application process through the Independent Appointments Commission, Advisory Council members are appointed by the Minister Responsible.
+Following the merit based application process, Advisory Council members are appointed by the Minister Responsible.

 Members of the Advisory Council collectively possess the core competencies of: